GenomicsAotearoa/RNA-seq-workshop/1.Quality_Assessment/README.md

 # Quality control of the sequencing data.

+## Objectives
+- Assess the quality of your data
+- Use FastQC package to do quality check
+- Use MultiQC to view our analysis results

 Several tools available to do so.
 For this workshop, we will use fastqc.

 First, it is always good to verify where we are: